 Storage of Garments:

-Shirts can contain pretreat solution and be stored in advance of printing.
+Shirts can contain pretreat solution in advance of printing.
 We suggest using the garment within 30 – 60 days of pretreat application.

-Always re-press the garment for 10 seconds with light pressure just before printing to remove any moisture in the shirt, and to flatten any stray fibers.
+Always re-press the garment for 10 seconds with light pressure just before printing.
+This is to remove any moisture in the shirt, and to flatten any stray fibers.
 Shirts must be moisture-free before printing!

 Note: Be careful as not to degrade the application on the shirt by folding, bending, or scraping the print area where the pretreat solution is applied.
 Damage can occur to the thin film of pretreat solution, and you will be able to see variations where the pretreat application has been damaged.
 Remember, you want to print on a moisture-free, smooth image area.